-This work is part of the Illinois Tollway's project to reconstruct the Mile Long Bridge that carries traffic over two major railroads, the Des Plaines River, the Chicago Sanitary & Ship Canal and the Illinois & Michigan Canal and local roads, and over several major distribution centers.
+This work is part of the Illinois Tollway's project to reconstruct the Mile Long Bridge that carries traffic over two major railroads, the Des Plaines River, the Chicago Sanitary & Ship Canal and the Illinois & Michigan Canal and local roads, and over several major distribute on centers.

-The Mile Long Bridge is one of the first major construction segments for the Central Tri-State Tollway (I-294) Project.
 Currently, up to 150,000 vehicles travel across the Mile Long Bridge daily.
 Construction is scheduled to be complete by the end of 2023.